 99% of Ca should be in bone tissue

 Ca is a vital mineral but it needs to be in the right place, mainly in the bones.
 Our bodies contain around 1kg of Ca with 99% of it stored in the bone tissue.
 The remaining 1% circulates in the blood and other fluids.

 In a nutshell

 So here we have it.
 Various stressors including excess Ca help cause a Mg deficiency.
 The Mg deficiency causes an electrolyte imbalance and loss of energy.
 This in turn causes a malfunction in the cardiovascular system (as well as other parts of the body).
-The heart cells start to die and the arteries become damaged.
+As a result, the heart cells start to die and the arteries become damaged.
 Inflammation sets in with plaque and Ca deposits building up in the heart and arteries.
 Heart disease ensues in forms of atherosclerosis, cardiac arrest, hypertension, stroke, heart attack etc..

 Mg is the nearest thing you will get to a silver bullet.
 Being replete in this vital mineral will protect you from numerous diseases and conditions so get your silver bullet now and supplement with a good quality Mg supplement.
-Those I recommend can be found on the right hand side bar of this site.

 Have you had a CCS?

 If you’ve had a coronary calcium scan (CCS) and it shows you have Ca buildup in your arteries, you can take a Mg supplement along with vitamin K2 MK-7 (menaquinone 7).
 See my article for the lowdown on this vitamin which actually aids Mg to usher Ca back into the bones by activating MGP (matrix gla protein) found in the vascular system.